Geeking out on dispatch has never been easier

 About the author

-Will Wyatt, who is originally from New Orleans, has been in the fire service for 25 years.
-Will currently works as an engineer/operator at the Village Fire Department in the Houston, Texas, area.
-Will also works part time at another fire department and part time at a 911 emergency medical service.
-He has held numerous ranks with fire departments in the Houston area including full time training officer, fire marshal and deputy chief.
-Will holds a master fire fighter certification with the State of Texas, an instructor certification, pump operator certification, an associate degree from Houston Community College and a basic EMT certification.
+Will Wyatt, originally from New Orleans, has been in the fire service for about 30 years.
+Will is a captain at a fire department near Houston.
+He has held numerous ranks with fire departments including full-time training officer, fire marshal and deputy chief.
+Will holds a master firefighter certification with the Texas, an instructor certification, pump operator certification and an associate degree from Houston Community College.
+Will is author of the book, "And a Paycheck, Too!"
+Check out an excerpt here and follow him on Twitter.
+Contact Will at Will.Wyatt@firerescue1.com.

 Join the discussion